 When you are finished with this, your sensor is finished, in order to see results continue with step three. or simple use alligator clips, an LED or a multimeter or an analog to digital converter to read sensor values.

-End of one of the conductive fabric strips -- to -- Negative LED lead
+Your sensor is done, but by connecting an LED and a battery you can see how it works.
+Connect as follows, sewing with conductive thread: End of one of the conductive fabric strips -- to -- Negative LED lead

 Positive LED lead -- to -- Positive battery holder lead